dbo99/csdvr----calsimII-data-vis-in-r/README.md

 0. Requires `.csv` output (no `.dss`).
 Typing `.csv` instead of `.dss` in WRIMS' dv field produces both a .csv and .dss output "dv" file.
 Requires WRIMS versions from 2018 or later
-1. Download csdvr_versiondate.zip as entire package (33 kb)
+1. Download csdvr_versiondate.zip as entire package to start from (33 kb)
-3. Drop calsimII csvs in `csv` folder
+3. Drop your CalSimII csvs in `csv` folder (or CalSim 3.0 beta if just 1921 - 2003 range is OK)
-2. In `csv_list.r`, enter csv file names and give scenarios nicknames (ie plot labels, shorter the better: more room for data)
+2. In `csv_list.r`, enter your csv file names and give scenarios nicknames (ie plot labels, shorter the better: more room for data)

 4. If order matters for on-the-fly plots or batch plots, enter same nicknames to scenfacts.r, in order you prefer (top to bottom here will enforce top to bottom in legend).
-Otherwise skip step.
-Default order without 2a is alphabetic or similar
+Otherwise skip step; default order without `scenfacts.r` tweaks is alphabetic

 5. In `control.r`: in three places at top, enter the working folder path (eg use as a stand alone post-processor location or in a project-specific folder?)